With some states in Australia back in lockdown, many of us are stuck at home bingeing on Netflix and socialising over Zoom.

-Fund it with a redraw
+Fund it with an offset sub-account

 You may be thinking “I’m not made of money” but there are ways to fund these simple changes without breaking the budget.

-A redraw facility allows you to dip into the extra payments you’ve made on your home loan.
+An offset sub-account allows you to dip into the extra payments you’ve made on your home loan.